 Where there are several separate complaints about the same material, the Director may decide to involve only one or some of the complainants in further consideration of the material.
 Where practicable, complainants will be notified individually of that decision and of the final outcome.
 Otherwise, the outcome of matters involving a significant number of complainants will be published on the Council’s website.

 Unless the Director decides to discontinue consideration of the complaint, Man of Many will promptly respond to the complaint by telephone call or email.

 The phone call and/or email will focus on whether Man of Many has already taken action in relation to a direct complaint about the material in question or may be willing to consider doing so in relation to the complaint.

 If the Director decides to discontinue consideration of a complaint, the complainant will be informed accordingly and may seek review of that decision, provided the request is received within seven days of being notified.

 If a review is not sought or is unsuccessful, the complaint will be considered resolved.

 Review / Escallation

-Should the complaint fail to be discontinued or resolved as a result of these initial processes, or in cases where the complainant disagrees with the resolution of the matter, Man of Many recommends that the complainant submit the complaint for consideration by the Australian Press Council, eg. via their online complaints form.
+Should the complaint fail to be discontinued or resolved as a result of these initial processes, or in cases where the complainant disagrees with the resolution of the matter, Man of Many recommends that the complainant submit the complaint for consideration to the appropriate industry body.